-Cutting-in high ceiling corners from a ladder over stairs is impossible without a ladder leveler tool, but if you're uncomfortable working from an extension ladder to begin with, a paint brush extender is a good alternative.
-These tools are versatile in various situations when painting hard to reach places is dangerously challenging.
+Cutting-in high ceiling corners from a ladder over stairs is difficult without a ladder leveler tool and an extension ladder, but if you're uncomfortable working from a big ladder to begin with, a paintbrush extender is a good alternative.
+These tools are very versatile and make painting hard-to-reach corners a lot easier and safer.

-The paint brush extension tool that I've used for several years is a simple brush holder with wing nuts, allowing for precise angle adjustment.
-There are specialty paint brush poles you can buy, but those are more expensive, and if you already own a painting extension pole, that's all you need to use this tool.
+The paintbrush extension tool I used for several years is the brush adapter from Shur-Line.
+This tool allows you to use any brush you want and precisely adjust the angle by loosening and re-tightening a couple wing nut screws.
+There are specialty paintbrush poles you can buy too, but those are more expensive, and if you already own a painting extension pole, that's all you need to use this tool.

-Using a brush extender does take a little practice to master cutting-in a neat line, but once you get the hang of it, the extender really just becomes an extension of your arm.
+Using a brush extender does take a little practice to master cutting-in a neat line in corners, but once you get the hang of it, the extender really just becomes an extension of your arm.
 If you already have some skill with a brush, using an extender is much easier.

-With, or without this tool, the paint brush you're using to cut-in plays a role in the quality of your cut lines.
-Those throw away brushes at the hardware store might be cheap, but they won't give you nice neat lines like a professional paint brush would.
+With or without this tool, the paintbrush you're using to cut in plays a big role in the quality of your paint lines.
+Those throw-away brushes at the hardware store might be cheap and tempting to buy, but they won't give you nice neat lines like a professional paint brush will.

 Most of the brushes I use are Purdy brand.
-In particular, I use the angled Purdy Clear Cut brush to cut-in all of my ceiling corners.
-This brush cuts really nice lines, with some skill of course.
+I love the angled Purdy Clear Cut brush for cutting-in ceiling corners.
+With a little skill, this brush produces really nice lines.
 Corona and Wooster make good brushes too, but I've always used Purdy the most.
 These brushes last if you take care of them.

-Painting corners with this tool is a little more messy than if you were using your hand up close.
-Paint tends to drip from brush easier so the flooring below should always be carefully covered with drop cloths.
+Painting corners with this tool is a little messier than if you were using your hand up close.
+Paint tends to drip from the brush easier, so the flooring below should always be carefully covered with drop cloths.

 Don't overload the paint when lowering the brush down for a dip into the paint can.
 The paint will start dripping everywhere, and it will be difficult to craft a straight line at the ceiling.

-Determine roughly how many feet you need to reach the corner.
-For stairway ceiling corners, an 8 to 10 foot extension pole should be fine, but exterior peaks and foyer ceilings will likely require an 18 to 23 foot pole to reach the top.
+Determine roughly how many feet you need to reach the corners.
+For stairway ceiling corners, an 8- to 10-foot extension pole should be fine, but exterior peaks and foyer ceilings will likely require an 18- to 23-foot pole to reach the top.

-Cheap paint usually drips more easily, and these paints are often harder to brush too because the paint is too thick and doesn't flow well from the brush.
+Cheap paints are often harder to brush too because the paint just doesn't flow as nicely from the bristles than premium paint.

-These rollers are useless in corners where brush work is needed for color separation.
-If the walls and ceiling are both being painted the same color, filling the corners with a paint brush extension tool is faster than using the roller.
+These rollers are also useless in corners where brushwork is needed to paint lines between colors.
+If the walls and ceiling are both being painted the same color, filling the corners with a paintbrush extension tool is faster and neater than using a corner roller in my experience.
 The corners will also look smoother.

 © 2018 Matt G.